 - Reinforced silicone rubber inversion bags up to 70M long capable of operating up to 3 Bar and process temperatures up to 215 Deg C. The silicone rubber bags being low friction and robust.

-- A proprietary process control unit which controls the temperature of the hot air exiting the heated PIG.
+- A proprietary process control unit which controls the temperature of the hot air exiting the heating PIG.
 The process control unit monitors and records all the key process data, namely, temperature and pressure as a function of time.

-- A 100M long flexible twin hose umbilical capable of providing the power and compressed air to the heated PIG.
+- A 100M long flexible twin hose umbilical capable of providing the power and compressed air to the heating PIG.
 The umbilical is light, robust and flexible enough to enable it to navigate around tight bends, inlets and culverts.